Estimated reading time: 6 Minutes

 We’ve published a separate article on how the food retail sector is responding.

-For example, consumer buying has shifted even more to supermarkets, and to certain products (e.g. mincemeat rather than higher quality meat cuts).
-Demand from the food service sector (schools, restaurants etc.) has also dropped off significantly.
+Consumer buying shifted even more to supermarkets, and to certain products (e.g. mincemeat rather than higher quality meat cuts).
+Demand from the food service sector (schools, restaurants etc.) also dropped off significantly.

 There was a 30% decrease in the price of bulk cream between March and April from £1280/tonne to £900/tonne.
 There was a 13% decrease in the price of skim milk powder in the same period from £1990/tonne to £1730/tonne.
-On 27 April the Agriculture and Horticulture Development Board (AHDB) reported that spot milk and bulk cream prices had stabilised slightly while butter and skim milk powder prices continue to fall.
+However on 25 June, the Agriculture and Horticulture Development Board (AHDB) reported that markets are bouncing back as demand starts to return.

-FUW has reported that some farmers have had no option but to dispose of their milk due to processors being unable to collect it.
+FUW reported in April that some farmers had no option but to dispose of their milk due to processors being unable to collect it.

 NFU has published a dairy sector and coronavirus Q&A.

-In terms of red meat,NFU Cymru stated that the scale of disruption in the supply chain is “truly unprecedented”.
-Hybu Cig Cymru’s (HCC) Average Weekly Great Britain Market Price data shows the price for steers, heifers, young bulls and prime cattle to be down in recent weeks, compared to the same weeks in 2019 and 2018.
-The price for prime cattle fell from 198.3p/kg on 21 March to 184.9p/kg the following week.
+In terms of red meat,NFU Cymru stated that the scale of disruption in the supply chain was “truly unprecedented”.
+Hybu Cig Cymru’s (HCC) Average Weekly Great Britain Market Price data shows the price for steers, heifers, young bulls and prime cattle to be recovering following a drop at the start of the pandemic.
+For example, the price for prime cattle fell from 193.8p/kg on 21 March to 184.9p/kg the following week whilst on 4 July the price had increased to 194p/kg.

-The UK Government temporarily relaxed elements of competition law, a move welcomed by the Welsh Government..
-The intention is to enable further collaboration between dairy farmers and producers to avoid surplus milk going to waste and harming the environment This could include sharing labour and facilities, temporarily reducing production or identifying opportunities to process milk into other products such as cheese and butter.
+The UK Government temporarily relaxed elements of competition law, a move welcomed by the Welsh Government.
+The intention was to enable further collaboration between dairy farmers and producers to avoid surplus milk going to waste and harming the environment.
+This could include sharing labour and facilities, temporarily reducing production or identifying opportunities to process milk into other products such as cheese and butter.

 FUW cautiously welcomed the measures highlighting that although there needs to be accurate information on surplus milk, there is a danger of it having a negative effect on the spot prices, which many dairy farmers depend on.

 On 9 May the Welsh Government announced a support scheme for the dairy sector.
-Eligible dairy farmers who have lost more than 25% of their income in April and May, will be entitled to up to £10,000 to cover 70% of their lost income.
-This follows the announcement of a similar scheme for England.
+This followed the announcement of a similar scheme for England.
+Eligible Welsh dairy farmers who have lost more than 25% of their income in April and May, will be entitled to up to £10,000 to cover 70% of their lost income.
+The application window opened on 18 June and will close on 14 August.

-AHDB has launched a £1m UK-wide campaign to boost consumer demand for milk in response to the closure of the food service and hospitality sectors.
+On 6 May, AHDB launched a £1m UK-wide campaign to boost consumer demand for milk in response to the closure of the food service and hospitality sectors.
 The campaign is led by AHDB with additional funding from Dairy UK, the governments across the UK, retail and wider industry.
-It aims to increase consumer demand for milk by 3% over a 12 week period.
+It aimed to increase consumer demand for milk by 3% over a 12 week period.
 This equates to 450,000 litres of liquid milk per day.

-In response to the changes in demand for red meat, Hybu Cig Cymru has launched a consumer campaign to encourage people to purchase larger cuts of meat to “bring the restaurant experience” to the home.
+In response to the changes in demand for red meat, HCC launched a consumer campaign to encourage people to purchase larger cuts of meat to “bring the restaurant experience” to the home.

-The Minister for Environment, Energy and Rural Affairs, Lesley Griffiths, told the Senedd’s Climate Change, Environment and Rural Affairs (CCERA) Committee that she had no immediate plans for intervention for the red meat sector, but is monitoring the situation.
+The Minister for Environment, Energy and Rural Affairs, Lesley Griffiths, told the Senedd’s Climate Change, Environment and Rural Affairs (CCERA) Committee that she had no immediate plans for intervention for the red meat sector, but was monitoring the situation.
+The Agriculture Resilience Group, the Sheep Focus Group and Beef Focus Groups have been meeting for this purpose (PDF 461 KB).

 Farmers have not been eligible for the Welsh Government’s Economic Resilience Fund.
 The fund provides extra support to businesses experiencing a sharp drop in trading as a result of coronavirus.